freshp/php-the-small-things/README.md

 * A advice should ever have a real benefit.
 * A advice should apply generally.
 * You don't have to follow them all, but you should know that they exist.
-    * *comment*: You should not miss out any advice, if you dont know the reason. *rework
+    * *comment*: You should not miss out any advice, if you dont know the reason.

 ### PHP programming theses
 These are some theses I developed in more than 10 years of programming in teams.
 It is just a numbered list to get in discussion about it.
-But I tried to sort them from important (top) to not sooo important (bottom).
+New thesis will be placed at the end of the list.

 My context has always been to develop products that have to be adapted and extended over a long period of time.
 Defects in these products result in direct financial loss or a blocker of work for teams.

 1. > What cannot be tested should not be programmed.
     * *comment:* There are many tools for automated testing, but start with [PHPUnit](https://phpunit.de/).
-1. > Use type declarations for all properties, functions and variables in your code.
+1. > Use type declarations for all properties, functions (return types and parameters) and variables in your code.
     * *comment:* They didn't come in for nothing.
 1. > Immutability is king.
     * *comment:* Know the [advantages](https://hackernoon.com/5-benefits-of-immutable-objects-worth-considering-for-your-next-project-f98e7e85b6ac).